Together for sustainability

 A strong example of our commitment to sustainability

-Since 2014, Clariant has been a member of Together for Sustainability (TfS), a joint initiative and global network of more than 30 chemical companies, that delivers the global standard for environmental, social and governance performance of chemical supply chains.
+Since 2014, Clariant has been a member of Together for Sustainability (TfS), a joint initiative and global network of chemical companies that delivers the global standard for environmental, social and governance performance of chemical supply chains.
 The mission of the initiative is to drive sustainability (environmental, social, governance) performance evaluations and improvements across our entire supply base.
 Operating as a member-driven organization and peer-to-peer network, TfS member companies shape the future of the chemical industry together.
 Participation in TfS, enables Clariant to strengthen its supplier sustainability activities.